louisponet/Trading.jl/docs/src/strategies.md

 end
 ```

-Let's go this line by line:
+Let's go through this line by line:
 ```julia
 for ticker_ledger in ticker_ledgers
 ```